On the 23rd of June, 2020, I gave a paper via remote link to an audience at the Europa Universität in Frankfurt / Oder. The talk is entitled:

 First, it is helpful to understand that I’ll be speaking about polemics and polemical literature and polemical writers.

 Polemik ist eine Gattung von Literatur gegen Feinde und andere angeblich falsch denkende Menschen.
+[Polemical literature is a genre against enemies and other supposedly falsely thinking people.]

 Point number two: It’s also helpful to know that what particularly interests me in my ongoing research beyond this talk is how medieval and early modern polemics get translated into modern scholarship.
 In other words, I’m interested in how old accusations and hate literature become respectable among scholars today.
 I’m going to be providing you with one example in my presentation.